Blue Jays closer to getting full approval for training in Toronto

 TORONTO — The Toronto Blue Jays appear one step closer to being able to train at Rogers Centre for the upcoming season.

-Ontario Premier Doug Ford said Monday that "municipal, provincial and federal health folks" have given the team the OK, but they are still awaiting federal approval on the issue of quarantining.
+Ontario Premier Doug Ford said Monday that "municipal, provincial and federal health folks" have given the team the OK, but they are still awaiting a letter of support from the federal government.

 It's unclear if the Blue Jays would also be playing their home games in Toronto, or if permission is being granted for training only.